renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-26-build-your-homemade-router-part3.md

 ## Regulatory compliance

-The above situation is due to the [Linux regulatory compliance](https://wireless.wiki.kernel.org/en/developers/regulatory/statement), which regulate usage of the radio spectrum [depending on a territory basis](https://en.wikipedia.org/wiki/List_of_WLAN_channels).
+The above situation is because of the [Linux regulatory compliance](https://wireless.wiki.kernel.org/en/developers/regulatory/statement), which regulates usage of the radio spectrum [depending on a territory basis](https://en.wikipedia.org/wiki/List_of_WLAN_channels).

 But, wait!
 I'm living in the US and according to the FCC, I should be able to emit on channels 36-48, so what's wrong?
 Let's take a look at the regulatory domain currently in use: